PlanckChang/EMAformer/README.md

 <img src="./figures/exp_main_results.png"  alt="" align=center />
 </p>

 Performance comparison of multivariate long-term time series forecasting.
 Our model achieves the best results in 20 cases and the second-best in 3 cases.
-Experiments are conducted with a fixed historical window length $L = 96$, and results are averaged over prediction horizons $H \in {12, 24, 48, 96}$ for PEMS series or ${96, 192, 336, 720}$ for the rest of datasets.
+Experiments are conducted with a fixed historical window length $L = 96$, and results are averaged over prediction horizons $H \in$ {12, 24, 48, 96} for PEMS series or {96, 192, 336, 720} for the rest of datasets.
 The best outcomes are highlighted in **bold**, while the second-best are underlined.
 Lower values indicate better performance.

 <p align="center">
 <img src="./figures/exp_entropy.png"  alt="" align=center width="50%"/>